-Our top 5 Northern hemisphere experiential campaigns to inspire us ahead of summer in the South.
+Our top 5 Northern hemisphere experiential activations to inspire us ahead of summer in the South.

 Longer days.
 Muggy night air.
 Warmer months are on the horizon South of the equator.
 “Whoop!
 Whoop!”
 I hear coming out of our ANZ and SA offices.
 Sitting in AUS, it’s been awesome seeing how brands in the Northern Hemisphere have used their summer as an opportunity to create some incredible experiential activations.